 Since Mandarin is one of our family’s minority languages, I focus on encouraging Chinese dialogue.

-If my daughter gave permission, I would label the picture with what she said.
+If he gives permission, I label the picture with his description.

-When she was young, this could be one word “花 (huā / flower).
+When my children were just beginning to speak, this could be one word, such as “花 (huā / flower).
 Eventually, this would progress full sentence “三朵花在草地上 (Sān duǒ huā zài cǎodì shàng / 3 flowers are on the ground).”

 Blank spaces can be filled to create a print-rich environment – but only with the child’s consent!